 When building or renovating to a very high standard – such as ‘passivhaus’ – you’ll be looking at triple glazing.
 For many renovation projects double glazing may be fine – perhaps fitted as secondary glazing.
-You want to get a good balance of insulation measures across the whole house, allocating your budget carefully.
+You want to allocate your budget carefully and get a good balance of insulation measures across the whole house.
 The extra weight and thickness of having a third pane may be an issue in some renovation projects.

-It’s important to have the installation of windows done well.
+It’s important for the installation of windows to be done well.
 If the airtightness around the frame is poor, a high-performance window can be badly compromised.

 Double glazing panes with a low-E (“low emissivity”) coating and an argon gas fill are now common.
-These measures are needed to meet current building regulation standards.
+You’ll need windows with these measures in order to meet the minimum current building regulation standards.

 Low-E coating is a very thin layer of metal on the outer surface of the inner pane.
 This coating reduces heat transfer across the gap.
 Argon gas does not conduct heat as well as air.
 Therefore, putting argon gas in the gap between the panes improves the performance of a window.
 Krypton gas fill will lead to even less heat loss than argon gas, but it is lot more expensive.
-It is used where a very thin window is needed to meet certain conservation glazing standards.
+You may only need krypton windows if a very thin profile is needed to meet conservation glazing standards.

 The gap between the two panes of glass should usually be about 20mm – a very narrow gap tends to gives a slightly worse performance.
 A bigger gap won’t make much difference, except that it can give better sound insulation.
 Windows with lots of glazing bars (Georgian style) don’t perform as well – the multiple bars conduct heat out.